CS171/Homework_instructions/week-08/lab/week-08_lab.md

     You might have been playing around with the fill attribute and maybe you have wondered how to change the color of the ocean.
 Well, that is actually not that easy because we only have the paths for the countries.
-Of course, on could try to reverse/inverse-engineer the paths for the ocean but there's an easier way out.
+Of course, one could try to reverse/inverse-engineer the paths for the
+       ocean but there's an easier way out.
 Let's just put a sphere behind the map.
 Here's the code for it: